ptsefton/chordprobook/README.md

 {key: \<A...G>} | The key of the song     | Will be added to the title in brackets like ```(Key of G)``` if present.
 {transpose: +1 +2 -2} | A space separted list of semitone deltas.  | In a song file, when called in single-song mode the software will automatically produce extra versions transposed as per the directive.
 In this case if the song is in C it would be transposed to C#, D and Bb.
 Can be used in a book file or a setlist file at the end of a line after a file-path or the title of the song, respectively.
-{C: Some comment} {Comment: Some comment} | Notes on the song  | A third level heading {new+page} {np} | New page | A page break.
+{C: Some comment} {Comment: Some comment} | Notes on the song  | A third level heading {instrument: } | Name of an instrument you'd like to display chord grids for.
+Can occur multiple times in song or book files (not yet in setlists) | A set of chord grids across the top of the song's first page, if the instrument is know to the software. chordpro.py --instruments will list the instruments known
+{define: } | In the context of an {instrument: } directove above will define fingering for a chord for that instrument.
+Uses the same conventions as over at [uke-geeks](http://blog.ukegeeks.com/users-guide/how-do-i-define-my-own-chords/) except that here chords have to start with [A-G] | Causes a chord grid (if chords are being rendered) to appear at the top of the song
+{new+page} {np} | New page | A page break.
 When generating HTML and PDF the software will attempt to fill each page to the screen or paper size respectively as best it can.
 {start_of_chorus} {soc} | Start of chorus.
 Usually followed by some variant of {c: Chorus} | Chorus is rendendered as an indendented block.
 TODO: make this configurable via stylesheets.
 In .docx format the chorus is rendered using ```Block Text``` style.
 {start_of_bridge} {sob} | Start of bridge.
 Usually followed by some variant of {c: Bridge} | Same behaviour as chorus